Changes to Employment and Support Allowance

 Welfare supplementary payment

-This payment will cover any financial loss from the change and will be provided for one year, as long as the customer continues to meet the necessary criteria.
+This payment will cover any financial loss from the change and will be provided for at least one year, if you continue to meet the necessary criteria.

 Payments will be made every four weeks in arrears.